We work. We play. We kid.

 In 1986 North Liberty opened its first library in the City Hall building.
 In 1996 the Community Center was built, and then expanded in 2004 and again in 2013.
 The Community Library’s recent expansion gives it is now housed in 18,000-square-foot section of this building.
 The Community Center’s Recreation Department offers a variety of informative craft and leisure classes in addition to sports leagues, fitness programs, and aquatics.

 North Liberty’s proximity to Iowa City and Cedar Rapids means a variety of theater, art, dance, music and other cultural events are only a few minutes away.
-Venues such as the US Cellular Center in Cedar Rapids and soon-to-be-rebuilt Hancher Auditorium in Iowa City attract world-class performances to the area.
+Venues such as the US Cellular Center in Cedar Rapids and rebuilt Hancher Auditorium in Iowa City attract world-class performances to the area.

 North Liberty is located within two miles of Interstate 80 and is located on Interstate 380, known as the Avenue of the Saints, within minutes of the Iowa City and Cedar Rapids metro areas.